clj-kondo/clj-kondo/doc/config.md

 it.
 Note that the file has to declare a namespace corresponding to its directory structure and file name, just like in normal Clojure.

-An analyze-call hook function receives a node in its argument map.
-It will use the `clj-kondo.hooks-api` namespace to rewrite this node into a new node.
-The node data structures and related functions are based on the [rewrite-clj](https://github.com/xsc/rewrite-clj) library.
-Clj-kondo has a slightly modified version of rewrite-clj which strips away all whitespace, because whitespace is not something clj-kondo looks at.
+An analyze-call hook function receives a `:node` in its argument map.
+This is a rewrite-clj node representing the hooked Clojure macro (or function) call code clj-kondo has found in the source code it is linting.
+The hook uses the `clj-kondo.hooks-api` namespace to validate then rewrite this node into a new rewrite-clj node:

-The `with-bound` hook function checks if the call has at least a `sym` and `val` node.
-If not, it will throw an exception, which will result into a clj-kondo warning.
+1. The `with-bound` hook function checks if the call has at least a `sym` and `val` node.
+If not, it will throw an exception, which will result in a clj-kondo warning.

-As a last step, the hook function constructs a new node using `api/list-node`, `api/token-node` and `api/vector-node`.
+2. As a last step, the hook function constructs a new node using `api/list-node`, `api/token-node` and `api/vector-node`.
 This new node is returned in a map under the `:node` key.